starfishlover62/RedditSearch/README.md

 The program can be started by executing the following command:
     `python3 main.py`

 The next screen should be a list of names of searches.
-If this does not appear, and instead the screen describes
+If the screen states that no searches were found, double check the path to the searches file in config.py.
+Is that the correct path?
+If it is, press any key in the terminal to start the process of creating a new search.
+If it is not, edit the value in config.py, press 'q' in the terminal, and relaunch the program.

 ## Creating a search